The master plan of Plantentuin Meise

 In recent years, we have also invested in the collection and use of rainwater in the estate.
 With our rainwater storage system, we now have more than 1 million litres of rainwater at our disposal for watering our plant collections.
 The Botanic Garden aims to become CO₂-neutral by 2050, so heating as efficiently as possible is the aim.

-We hope to be finished with the last major investments before 2025: the renovation of the Herbarium building, home to our extensive library and herbarium and the place where most of our research takes place.
+We hope to be finished with the last major investments in 2025: the renovation of the Herbarium building, home to our extensive library and herbarium and the place where most of our research takes place.
 Along with the renovation of the Orangery, they complete an impressive investment programme.
 As the icing on the cake, and because it will be necessary after all the works, the roads in the Botanic Garden will also be renewed.

 Day after day, we continue our mission, along with all our visitors and partners!